Set Up Instructions

 Loosen the thumb nuts and the wing nuts that are located on the sliding arm assembly on the side of the Palette/Panel Holder.

 A QUICK RELEASE PLATE is quite handy for attaching your Palette/Panel Holder to a regular 35mm camera tripod.
 The plate screws into the threaded fitting on the underside of the palette and allows the Palette/Panel Holder to then be clipped into the ballhead of a tripod.
 Please note that QUICK RELEASE PLATES vary depending on what brand of tripod is being used.
-If you are unsure, contact the manufacturer of whatever tripod is being used.
+If you are unsure about a Quick Release plate option for a specific tripod, we advise contacting the supplier of the tripod that is being used.

 Attach the Palette/Panel Holder to the ballhead of the tripod.